 A few sample cuts below from my early tests

 As you can see from the build page here I used the TB6560 controller and NEMA 23 steppers form China.
-You see a lot negative comments about these but I must say I’ve had no issues so far.
-The only thing you have to spend a bit more time on is the instructions which usually aren’t the best.
-I’ve also built my machine from a lot of recycled parts to help keep the cost down and also I hate waste.
+You can find them on Amazon or eBay These have come down in price and I now recommend something like this one 4 axis CNC kit You see a lot negative comments about the TB6560 but I must say I’ve had no issues so far.
+The only thing you have to do is spend a bit more time on is the instructions which usually aren’t the best.
+I’ve also built my machine from a lot of recycled parts to help keep the cost down , I hate waste.
 I work in IT but started out as a motor mechanic so I have both practical and computer skills.
 I’ve designed it so when not in use I can dismantle it and put to one side.
 I only have a small workshop, the whole setup can be pushed into a small corner when I need the space to build.

 I’ve had a few emails asking about which configuration I have my axis in.
 So I’ve taken a picture which explains it much better than words.

 I’d recommend watching the tutorial videos from the Mach3 website http://www.machsupport.com/videos/ the first 4 are good to get you going.
 Mach3 can be a bit overwhelming when you first start it up.
 It has lots of options which for hot wire foam cutting aren’t needed.
 The terminology can be a bit of a challenge if this is your first time e.g. DRO , MDI If you watch the interface video its all explained.